drewrwilson/vegfests/README.md

 vegfests
 ========

 Starting to map vegetarian festivals.
-Open [where.geojson](https://github.com/drewrwilson/vegfests/blob/master/where.geojson) to view it.
+The most up-to-date [geojson file is on S3](https://s3-us-west-2.amazonaws.com/lets-see/vegfests-map/vegfests.geojson).
+View [where.geojson](https://github.com/drewrwilson/vegfests/blob/master/where.geojson)to see it on github.

 two parts to this:
 * get data from google docs